 Heart Murmur Clinic

-The Grand Strand Regional Medical Center Heart Murmur Clinic is focused on the evaluation and treatment of valvular heart disease.
+The Grand Strand Medical Center Heart Murmur Clinic is focused on the evaluation and treatment of valvular heart disease.
 A multidisciplinary team of primary care physicians, cardiologists, cardiac surgeons, nurses and support staff collaborate to offer expertise and treatment options for valve disease.

 - 2D Echo

 - 2D/3D Transesophageal echo

 - Cardiac CT